NM-TAFE/ipriot-diff-exercise/README.md

 Fill in what each of the elements of the diff mean (if you are not sure just guess!):
 **①**:
-> Insert your explanation here
+> Insert your explanation here: diff header: the files being compared are a/readme and b/readme

 **②**:
-> Insert your answer here
+> Insert your answer here:

+not sure what the index is.

 **③**:
-> Insert your explanation here
+> Insert your explanation here original file (-)

 **④**:
 > Insert your answer here
+section header - it is comparing the diff of lines 8-9 in the original with lines 8-12 in the new file.

 **⑤**:
 > Insert your answer here
+this is an identical line (unchanged)

 **⑥**:
-> Insert your explanation here
+> Insert your explanation here this line has been removed in the new file from the original and 3 additional lines added in the new file.

 **⑦**:
 > Insert your answer here
+carefully has been changed in the new file to remove the . inbetween.

 Notice that the diff above only showed different **lines** in the file.
 Including whitespaces.
 We can also highlight changes at the word level with the --word-diff option: